Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Proofs

 \subsubsection{Step III: Entries in $\cR_2$}

-In this regime, we will have to use a different argument as the expectation is the dominant term when $k \lesssim n/\log(d/n)$ (see \eqref{Eq:JL} above).
-For simplicity of notation, we take the first $k$-entries of the $\tilde{B}_p^d$, and then take a union bound on all the elements in $\cV_k$.
-First, we only analyze the case of $k=1$, i.e., the maximal entry.
-Then, similarly, we analyze the remaining entries.
+In this regime, we use a different argument, since the expectation term dominates when $k \lesssim n/\log(d/n)$; see Step~I. We first control the maximal entry and then treat the remaining dyadic blocks.

+We begin with a consequence of Lemma~\ref{lem_dvoretzky_inclusion} that will be used throughout this step.
+Let